MBadriNarayanan/VersionControlWithGit/Week1.md

 #### Pushing to remote repository

-* Create a remote repository using bitbucket with the name demorepo without a README file
+* Create a remote repository using bitbucket with the name "demorepo" without a README file
 * Change the directory to the location of the remote repository and type the command : git remote -v
 * Create a README file for the demorepo Repository using echo
 * Execute : git add README.md